Container Security: What Is It?

-Container Security is the continuous process of using security tools to protect containers, the container pipeline, deployment infrastructure, and the supply chain from cyber threats and vulnerabilities.
+Container Security is the continuous process of using security tools to protect containers from cyber threats and vulnerabilities throughout the CI/CD pipeline, deployment infrastructure, and the supply chain.
 Container security differs from traditional cybersecurity because the container environment is more complex and ephemeral, requiring the security process to be continuous.

 A container is a package of software and its dependencies — such as code, system tools, settings and libraries — that can run reliably on any operating system and infrastructure.
 A container consists of an entire runtime environment, enabling applications to move between a variety of computing environments, such as from a physical machine to the cloud, or from a developer’s test environment to staging and then production.
 Containers are a useful tool, but they are not built with a security system of their own, meaning they introduce new attack surfaces that can put the organization at risk

 Download this new report to find out which top cloud security threats to watch for in 2022, and learn how best to address them.Download Now